HallaSurvivor/vimperatorPlugins/README.md

 The plugin will not work without also installing tileView, linked above.

 The aliases provided are intentionally long so as to not pollute the<br>
 vimperator namespace.
-Any binds the you prefer can be set up in your .vimperatorrc
+Any binds you prefer can be set up in your .vimperatorrc
 <br><br><br>

 `tileA[dd] (u[p] | d[own] | l[eft] | r[ight])`, adds a pane in one of those directions however it is aliased for convenience and muscle memory with `vsplit` and `split`.<br>